Back to Results

 Online: 1535-3117

 Manuscripts should follow the endnote system specified in the latest edition of the Chicago Manual of Style.
 All text must be double-spaced in a clear, easy-to-read twelve-point typeface on 8 1/2 x 11 inch pages.
-Text should be left justified with all margins at least one inch.
+Text should be left justified with all margins one inch.
 Submissions should use endnotes.
 You may cite your own work, but do not use wording that identifies you as the author.
 Essays are generally not to exceed 7,500 words, including endnotes and other printed matter.
 Spiritus will acknowledge receipt of your manuscript, but will not return it after review.
 Prospective contributors are encouraged to correspond with the editors prior to submitting manuscripts.

 Glen G. Scorgie, PhD